sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/README.md

 - `universe`: Information concerning the universe outside of Earth's solar system.

-## The Great Year

-The term Great Year has more than one major meaning.
-It is defined by scientific astronomy as "The period of one complete cycle of the equinoxes around the ecliptic, or about 25,800 years".
-[5]

 ## Precession of the equinoxes

 "In astronomy, axial precession is a gravity-induced, slow, and continuous change in the orientation of an astronomical body's rotational axis.
 In the absence of precession, the astronomical body's orbit would show axial parallelism.[2]
 In particular, axial precession can refer to the gradual shift in the orientation of Earth's axis of rotation in a cycle of approximately 26,000 years."
 [4]